WAP Help and User Guide – Installation for Sage 200

 2.1.
 Creating AD User

-This must be complete prior to a WAP install taking place.
+This must be completed prior to a WAP install taking place.

 Link this user through to the ‘Sage 200 Users’ and ‘Local Administrators’ Active Directory security groups.

-2.2.
-Linking Service User to Sage System Admin
+2.4.
+Linking WAP User to Sage System Admin

-Open Sage System Admin and link the above user through.
+Open Sage System Admin and link through the WAP user created earlier.

 Make sure this user has access to all companies.

-Next, choose a user or admin role to assign the extra Sage features to; it is recommended that at least the ‘Administrators’ role is assigned these features initially.
+For the purposes an install only, no features need to be added.
+As best practice however, it is recommended that at least the ‘Administrators’ role is assigned the WAP Addon features initially.
 Right click on a Role, choose Features.

 Locate and select the WAP Add-ons tick box and click OK.
 Please see the Sicon WAP Add-on Help and User Guide for more information on the features of this add-on.